ComPass: Contrastive Learning for Automated Patch Correctness Assessment in Program Repair: Results and Analysis

 \textbf{Experimental Design. } As mentioned in Section~\ref{sec:app_fine_tune}, in the vector integration process, {\toolname} utilize different integration methods to combine the buggy method vector and patched method vector.
 We formulate this sRQ to investigate the impact of these methods, such as additional, subtraction, and multiplication operations.

 \textbf{\emph{Results.}} Table~\ref{tab:intergation} presents the prediction results under different concatenation choices.
 The first column lists the six concatenation choices, \ie concatenation, addition, subtraction, multiplication, cosine similarity, and Euclidean similarity.
 The remaining columns list the detailed values of accuracy, precision, recall, and F1-score metrics.
 We can find that if subtraction operation is not included, the accuracy, recall and F1-score of {\toolname} will be decreased by 3.81\%, 7.23\% and 4.43\%, three of which are highest among all investigated concatenation methods.
-The concatenation method is also important without which the precision will degrade the most (4.84\%).
-In addition, cosine similarity-based method and Euclidean similarity-based method have similar performance for accuracy (0.31\% and 0.81\%), demonstrating that two of them contribute the least to the overall performance of {\toolname}.
+The concatenation method is also important without which the precision will degrade the most (4.84\%). \newrevise{The prominent contribution of subtraction can be attributed to its ability to directly encode the vector difference between buggy and patched code, which explicitly captures ``what has been changed'' by the patch---the most critical signal for determining patch correctness.
+The significant drop in recall (7.23\%) without subtraction indicates that this operation is essential for the model to identify meaningful semantic modifications.
+The concatenation operation, on the other hand, preserves the complete information of both embeddings, providing the classifier with the full context to learn discriminative patterns, which explains its notable contribution to precision (4.84\%).
+These two operations are complementary: subtraction highlights the differences while concatenation retains the overall context, together enabling robust patch correctness reasoning.} In addition, cosine similarity-based method and Euclidean similarity-based method have similar performance for accuracy (0.31\% and 0.81\%), demonstrating that two of them contribute the least to the overall performance of {\toolname}.
 Overall, the results demonstrate that it is effective to capture the features of patched and buggy code snippets with different integration strategies together.